 How could compensation affect a NDIS plan?

-Compensation may also cover the cost of support needs caused by the injury.
+Compensation may cover the cost of support needs caused by an injury.
 This may lead to duplicate funding if a NDIS plan also provides them.
 These payments could affect a NDIS plan.

 Compensation can affect a NDIS plan in three ways.

 - NDIS payments made for past supports covered by a compensation lump sum is a debt.
 It can be recovered by the NDIS.
 The NDIS will provide full funding for supports while a claim is in progress.
 This provides a participant with the supports they need while the claim is decided.
 Usually an insurer will pay amounts due to the NDIS directly when a claim is resolved in the participant’s favour.
 If the participant has already received the compensation, they will need to repay it to the NDIS themselves.
 Participants should feel confident to use their plan fully while a claim is in progress.
 If the claim is unsuccessful, there will be no debt to the NDIS.

 - Compensation payments can include amounts for future supports.
 This is not a debt.
 Participants will need to use their compensation to pay for these supports.
 The NDIS will reduce the future funding in a plan to account for this.
 Reductions will account for the time the compensation should last based on the expected lifetime of the participant.
 A reduction will no longer apply to a plan if the participant lives longer than this.